zehuilu/How-to-Use-Qualisys-Motion-Capture-System/README.md

 $ pip3 install qtm
 ```

-2. To get 6-DOF data from Qualisys server and publish it via UDP socket, run the following commands in Windows **ONLY**.
-QTM only supports Windows.
+2. To get 6-DOF data from Qualisys server and publish it via UDP socket, run the following commands.
 Note that you can only run this script if processing 6-DOF data in this script is available.
 ```
 $ cd <MAIN_DIRECTORY>
-$ python3 .\python\streaming_6dof_data_python.py
+$ python3 python/streaming_6dof_data_python.py
 ```

-3. The other Python scripts can be run from multiple platforms and on different machines, as long as they share the same network with the motion capture server.
+3. To subscribe the streaming data, run the following commands.
+The publisher and the subscriber should share the same network with the motion capture server.
 To subscribe to 6-DOF data via UDP socket:
 ```
 $ cd <MAIN_DIRECTORY>
 $ python3 python/subscriber_6dof_udp_python.py